Clery Act Designation and Reporting Policy

 Information for students and employees regarding this policy, CSA designations, or the Clery Act in general may be directed to the Clery Act Compliance Coordinator at email@example.com.

-3010 Policy Prohibiting Discrimination, Harassment, and Sexual Violence, and Procedure for Reviewing Complaints
+3010 Policy Prohibiting Discrimination, Harassment, and Sexual Harassment, and Procedure for Reviewing Complaints

 3320 Division of Communications and Marketing